 Applying a social constructionist lens, it builds on earlier critical perspectives by bringing together concepts including disability, social inclusion, personhood, equality, participation, empowerment, autonomy and solidarity.
 Launching the debate into new and exciting territory, the book argues that people living with dementia come within the UN Convention on the rights of people with disability and therefore have full access to all the rights enshrined in it.

 A human rights lens has not to date been fully applied to interrogate the lived experience and policy response to dementia.
 With the fresh analytical tools provided in this book, practitioners and policy makers will be enabled to work towards improving the quality of life and quality of care for all those affected by dementia.

-Professor Suzanne Cahill is the National Director of the Dementia Services Information and Development Centre based in St James’s Hospital Dublin Ireland and is a Research Associate Professor in the Department of Medical Gerontology at Trinity College Dublin and an Adjunct Associate Professor in the School of Social Work and Social Policy at Trinity College Dublin.
-She has over 25 years experience working in the field of dementia care.
+Suzanne Cahill has been employed as National Director of the Dementia Services Information and Development Centre based at St James’s Hospital in Ireland between 1999 and 2017.
+She is also an Adjunct Professor in the School of Social Work and Social Policy at Trinity College Dublin, Ireland.
+She has over 30 years experience working in the field of ageing and dementia care.